spherex-xyz/spherex-contracts/docs/Integration_Guide.md

 - If you are using a **contract to deploy your contract** you probably should change the admin to be `tx.origin` rather then msg.sender
 - If u have a **factory pattern** in your project this required some more consideration:
-    1. the factory should hold the admin, operator and the engine in his storage (or he should be able to retrieve them somehow) since when it deployes a new contract it should be able to pass them to the deployed contract.
+    1. the factory should hold the admin, operator and the engine in his storage (or he should be able to retrieve them somehow) since when it deploys a new contract it should be able to pass them to the deployed contract.
     2. when the factory deploys a new contract it should call the function `_addAllowedSenderOnChain` in the engine to add the address of the new deployed contract.
-        1. one of our protection mechanisms is to only allow pre approved addresses to send data to the engine, so the factory should add the new address to the engine allowed list of addresses. (dont worry the factory will get a special role in the engine to only allow him to add allowed addresses not everyone can do it).
+        1. one of our protection mechanisms is to only allow pre approved addresses to send data to the engine, so the factory should add the new address to the engine allowed list of addresses. (don't worry the factory will get a special role in the engine to only allow him to add allowed addresses not everyone can do it).

 ## What Should you do?